The Independent recently warned that Britain should prepare for IS terror attacks, following a video threat that was released last week.

 In recent months various stadia have been taking action.
 Solartek Films Ltd were commissioned by the MCC to install blast mitigation film to 90% of glass at Lords Cricket ground and 3 major football stadiums have done the same, including Manchester United (Old Trafford), Manchester City (Etihad) and West Bromwich Albion (The Hawthorns).

 Sports stadiums aren’t the only ones who should consider the installation of protective window film either.
-Home Office Advice suggests shopping centres, concerts, cinemas/theatres, attraction parks, pubs and clubs could also be targeted.
+Home Office Advice suggests shopping centres, major events, cinemas/theatres, attraction parks, pubs and clubs could also be targeted./

 Empty threats or cause for concern?
 Taking action is fast, simple and cost effective and will save lives, injuries and millions in damages.